 You can listen to the message received by Makepeace in this short video about the case.

 Cindy James was either confused, psychotic or totally innocent, but she was sounding more and more out of it as her despair deepened.
 And it all ended when they found her body two weeks after she was reported missing.

 She had gone to the shopping mall to deposit her hospital paycheck and do some grocery shopping.
-You wonder why she would bother doing all this if she intended to kill herself.
-Plus, why not die in her bed quietly and give her family less pain and sorrow?
+We have to wonder why she would bother doing all this if she intended to kill herself.
+Plus, why not end it quietly in her bed to avoid causing her family so much pain and sorrow?
 After all, she loved them dearly.

 Neal Hall, a Canadian journalist who wrote a book about the case now thinks she killed herself but her investigator Ozzie Kaban disagrees.
 He does not buy that her body took two weeks to be found when it was so close to traffic and pedestrian walks.
 He believes her body might have been dumped.

 The fact that she had an injection mark on her arm makes it hard to believe that she could have walked a mile and a half to the spot where they found her and then tie herself up after injecting herself.
 They found no needle close to her car or around the crime scene.
 The police think she ingested the morphine and had plenty of time to do the rest.
 But they found no evidence to that effect and no proof of purchase of black nylons.

 Cindy also had a lover named Pat McBride who happened to be a cop.
 The police suspected him and Makepeace but had no concrete evidence against either one of them.

 The evidence in this case was quite contradictory, incomplete and very baffling, so the police opted to blame Cindy.